More set-up tips

 Using the Marines checkpoint

-The main use I'm thinking of for the Marines checkpoint is if you want a save in which you start out at the base of the spiral path, ready to either defend from there (see my path base defence) or to launch an immediate attack up the path.
+The main use I'm thinking of for the Marines checkpoint is if you want a save in which you start out at the base of the spiral path, ready to either defend from there (see my path base defence) or to launch an immediate attack up the path or defend from the top of it (see cyborg advance and path top defence).
 Just land there directly and cross your fingers that you get the checkpoint promptly.
-The Marines are already on their way and the dropship will be coming into view shortly.
+The Marines will already be on their way and the dropship will be coming into view shortly.

 Checkpoint granted